bootdotdev/blog/content/stories/a-guide-to-all-the-types-of-functions-in-python.md

 next(inf) # 2
 ```

-The code above implements an infinite counter using generators in python.
-The `next` built-in function is used to call a generator.
+The code above implements an infinite counter using generators in Python.
+The built-in `next()` function is used to call a generator.
 After each call, it pauses its execution and resumes on the next call.

 ## Methods

 An Object is a collection of related data and functions.
 Functions in an object are called **methods**.
 Rather than manipulating the data directly, methods are used.
 This is known as **Encapsulation**.
 The method definition is contained in the **class** of the object along with its related data.
 When an instance of the class has been created the method can be accessed via the syntax `instance-name.method-name`.

 ```python
 class Position: